Lecturer in Diagnostic Imaging

 Financially strong and seriously ambitious we offer our employees an inclusive culture that centres itself around staff wellbeing, where you can be confident you will receive all the help and encouragement you need to build a rewarding career with lots of opportunities to enhance your skills.

-The College of Health, Psychology and Social Care upholds the overall mission of the University by providing high quality, accessible learning opportunities; promoting academic enquiry and the advancement of knowledge using a variety of methods of delivery.
+The College of Health, Psychology and Social Care upholds the overall mission of the University by providing high quality, accessible learning opportunities.
 We are committed to the Widening Participation agenda and have a good record of meeting the needs of local stakeholders.
-User and carer involvement in course development and delivery is an essential aspect of our work.

-You will join a team of friendly staff who deliver innovative teaching across our portfolio of Diagnostic Imaging programmes.
-This will include the BSc and MSc Diagnostic Radiography (pre-registration) and also our newly validated and College of Radiographers approved BSc degree apprenticeship in Diagnostic Radiography (top-up) programme.
-It is an exciting time to join this developing team to help shape Radiography education within the University of Derby on both our BSc and MSc Diagnostic Radiography programmes.
+The successful candidate will join our team of enthusiastic, committed and friendly staff who deliver innovative teaching across our portfolio of Diagnostic Imaging programmes.
+This will include the BSc and MSc Diagnostic Radiography (pre-registration) which are newly revalidated, and also our BSc (Hons) Diagnostic Radiography (assistant practitioner progression) apprenticeship.
+It is an exciting time to join this developing team to help shape Radiography education within the University of Derby.

 Learning / Teaching